whiteSHADOW1234/FinalProject/README.md

 Players could hit the *D*(/left arrow) key to change the ball's direction while the energy bar of his/her side was filled.

-Try to get two points first and you will win this game, good luck:smile:
+Try to get eleven points first and you will win this game, good luck:smile: